About me, Dave Clarke, writer of

 Hiroshima Nagasaki: The Real Story of the Atomic Bombings and Their Aftermath

 Paul Ham.
-Giving a detailed background of the events that led up to the atomic bombing of Japan
+Giving a detailed background of the events that led up to the atomic bombing of Japan.
+It holds that it was not the nuclear bombing of the two cities that ended WW2.

 His Dark Materials